hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 ## Step 2: Provide ApiClient for project
 The TeamsFx SDK supports 5 different ways to connect to the API.
-You can create a module to connect your API, and export the `apiClient` to provide for the project.
+You can create a module to connect your API and export the `apiClient` to provide for the project.

 <details>
 <summary><b>Basic Auth